 First FRIDAY of the month.
-It's so important to move your body for a stronger, longer, and happier life!
+Michelle Obama, our beloved 44th first lady says "Let's Move" for a stronger, longer, and happier life!
 Let's move today and all weekend long by walking around the neighborhood to see if you can spot colorful fruit on citrus trees.